A Pie Guide

 For making the bottom crust:

-1. I made my crust recipe.
-It’s important that you have a good recipe on hand.
+1. It’s important that you have a good and trusted recipe on hand.
 A well developed recipe will prevent shrinkage during the baking process, which is key to keep your decorations intact and recognizable.
 As you can see in my pie after baked, you can appreciate most of the details of the flowers and leaves and they are pretty much in its starting place.
 If you have a trusted recipe of course you can use that one.
 I’m leaving you mine below if you want to give it a try.
-My recipe yields two whole disks of dough, enough for two crusts or a bottom crust plus decorations.
+My recipe yields two disks of dough, enough for two crusts or a bottom crust plus decorations.

 2. When I’m ready to roll out the dough, I take it out of the fridge and wait a few minutes until it starts to get soft and manageable before working it.